 If you are curious about CBD or health-related matters in general, do not hesitate to contact us through the site chat feature located on the bottom right of the webpage.

 ● Multiple Sclerosis varies in severity from patient to patient: some suffer only minor symptoms while others are wheelchair-bound

 ● While CBD is sourced from Canabis sativa L plant, it is possible to remove any traces of THC

 ● Both clinical and preclinical research has produced evidence to suggest that CBD holds potential to relieve MS symptoms

 ● US government holds a patent on cannabinoids as a neuroprotective agent

-Lastly we would like to round off the article about CBD for MS with a quote from awarded Neurologist and Rehabilitation Physician Dr. Barnes that visited us in Tokyo last year to obtain CBD for his wife who has fibromyalgia:
+Lastly, we would like to round off the article about using CBD for MS with a quote from awarded Neurologist and Rehabilitation Physician Dr. Barnes, who visited us in Tokyo last year to obtain CBD for his wife who has fibromyalgia:

 “It is a pleasure to write a note for HealthyTOKYO.
 I visited their shop to obtain some CBD for my wife who has fibromyalgia and finds it invaluable.

 There is no doubt now about the medicinal properties of CBD.
 The evidence for efficacy in pain, anxiety, nausea and epilepsy is overwhelming.
 Indeed, it is for this reason that now over 40 countries have legalised cannabis generally for medical purposes.
 Many other countries now recognise the properties of CBD alone whilst not yet coming to terms with legalisation of the THC varieties.
 That, I gather, is the case in Japan.